KDLS (AM): History

+KDLS first began broadcasting in 1961.
+For several decades, the station was licensed to Coon Valley Communications, Inc., which was owned by Perry resident Patrick Delaney.

 Until February 2010, KDLS broadcast Timeless Favorites.
 After the shutdown of Timeless Favorites, the station broadcast primarily the Kool Gold network.

 Until January 31, 2012, KDLS was licensed to Coon Valley Communications, Inc. Coon Valley Communications also owned KGRA (98.9 FM) in Jefferson and KKRF (107.9 FM) in Stuart.
 Coon Valley Communications was owned by Patrick Delaney of Perry.

 On February 1, 2012, Patrick Delany, owner of Coon Valley Communications, Inc, sold his company to M&M Broadcasting, Inc. M&M is a subsidiary of M and H Broadcasting, Inc, owned by Mel and Holly Suhr of Knoxville, Iowa.
 M and H also owns KRLS (92.1 FM) and KNIA (1320 AM) at Knoxville.
 They also own Home Broadcasting, Inc which owns KCII (1380 AM) and KCII-FM (106.1) at Washington.

 On August 1, 2025, John and Jen McGee of McGee Management Services became owners of Raccoon Valley Radio (RVR).
 In 2012, when Mel and Holly Suhr of M & H Broadcasting purchased what later became Raccoon Valley Radio, John McGee was named the general manager and Jen McGee became the traffic director.
 Raccoon Valley Radio includes all three stations: KDLS in Perry, KGRA in Jefferson and KKRF in Stuart.